audreymateke/se-assignment-5-audreymateke/README.md

    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?

- -How to open and use the integrated terminal in VS Code
+ -How to open and use the integrated terminal in VS Code:

      Opening the Integrated Terminal:
      You can open the integrated terminal in VS Code using these methods:
      From the menu: Go to Terminal > New Terminal or View > Terminal.
      From the Command Palette :Use the View: Toggle Terminal command.
      In the Explorer:, right-click a folder and choose Open in Integrated Terminal.
      Keyboard shortcuts:
      Toggle terminal panel:  Windows Ctrl+
-  Create a new terminal: Windows Ctrl+Shift+P Advantages of the Integrated Terminal:
+    Create a new terminal: Windows Ctrl+Shift+P
+    Advantages of the Integrated Terminal:
     Convenience -No need to switch between apps or windows, the terminal is right within VS Code.
     Context Awareness ,the working directory is automatically set to your open workspace folder.
     Theme Integration the terminal theme matches your VS Code theme for consistency.
     Customization, you can fully customize terminal settings, including shell, fonts, and scrollback.

 8. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?